ChainMovers/suibase/docs/src/cookbook/guides/progtxns.md

 ## Introduction

-Prior to Sui 0.28.x, to submit transactions with mutliple commands one was required to invoke the, recently renamed, `unsafe_batchTransaction`.
-This is somewhat limited to allowing only calls to `public entry fun` on contracts (a.k.a. move calls) and transfers.
+Prior to Sui 0.28.x to submit transactions with mutliple commands one was required to invoke the, recently renamed, `unsafe_batchTransaction`.
+This is somewhat limited to allowing only calls to `public entry fun` functions on contracts (a.k.a. move calls) and object transfers.

-Starting around Sui version 0.28.x MystenLabs introduced 'programmable transactions' which expanded the capability of structuring multiple-diverse commands, sharing results between commands, lifting the limitations of calling only `public entry fun` to now include any `public fun` contract functions and much more.
+Recently MystenLabs introduced 'programmable transactions' which expanded the capability of structuring multiple-diverse commands, sharing results between commands, lifting the limitations of calling only `public entry fun` to now include any `public fun` contract functions and much more.